google/hyou/sphinx/index.rst

 Inversely, you can create a formula cell by writing a formula string like `"SUM(A2:A)"`.

-If you attempt to write a non-string value (e.g. numbers) to a cell, it is automatically converted to a string before commit.
+If you attempt to write a non-string value (e.g. numbers) to a cell, it is automatically converted to a string.

 .. code:: python

     worksheet[0][0] = 7
-    print type(worksheet[0][0])  # unicode
+    print type(worksheet[0][0])  # => unicode

-Writes to cells are never committed until :py:meth:`commit` is called.
-You can use with statements to make sure :py:meth:`commit` is called:
+Writes to cells are never committed until :py:meth:`Worksheet.commit` is called.
+You can use *with statements* to make sure :py:meth:`Worksheet.commit` is called:

 .. code:: python